 A vital part of the English curriculum is the intensive study of great literary writings.
 This covers the study of various types of literature – short story, poetry, drama, and novels.
 They will survey American, British and World Literature.

 Mathematics is the study of numbers and shapes.
 Through its study, the student cultivates problem-solving skills, analytical thinking and attention to details.
 Mathematics helps the student improve his reasoning skills and shows the importance of consistency in work habits.

 · Algebra I – This course is an introduction to the basic operations of algebra, which are computations with unknown quantities.

 · Geometry – This course introduces the student to the properties of shapes and figures and teaches them to visualize spatial relationships.
 They will learn a system of Geometry based on the use of postulates, definitions, and theorems.
 There is an emphasis on formal proof.

 · Algebra II – The level of difficulty is raised in this course to be equal to the operations and computations occurring in today’s business world.
 This course also introduces the college-bound student to analytic geometry, pre-calculus functions and trigonometry.

-  · Advanced Math – Courses in higher math are offered in the areas of Algebra III, Trigonomentry, and Calculus.
+· Advanced Math – Courses in higher math are offered in the areas of College Algebra and Trigonometry.
 These courses are college preparatory and are designed to give students the opportunity to have four full years of math instruction.

 · Accounting – Accounting is offered to students who desire to seek training in business principles or pursue a business degree.